 Earth Notes: Mass Loft Insulation Project in Norbiton, London (2012)

-At or around the first public mass meeting of the One Norbiton project, it occurred to me that since our loft only had about 1cm of insulation when we moved in several years before, that many of the identical houses around us on the estate were probably in a similar position, and part of our 'SuperHome' (60%+ carbon-footprint reduction) badge comes from our loft being now properly done (25cm+).
+At or around the first public mass meeting of the One Norbiton project, it occurred to me that since our loft only had about 1cm of insulation when we moved in several years before, that many of the identical houses around us on the estate were probably in a similar position.
+Part of our own 'SuperHome' (60%+ carbon-footprint reduction) badge comes from our loft being now properly done (25cm+).

-While I'd very much like to see solar PV on some of that ample roof space, it occurred to me that there'd probably get better carbon savings and cheaper if we brought all the loft insulation up to standard instead/first!
+I'd very much like to see solar PV on some of that ample roof space.
+But it occurred to me that there'd probably be better carbon savings and cheaper if we brought all the loft insulation up to standard instead/first!

 With that in mind I eventually hatched a plan (with initial pilot) to get 100+ private (and council, if it would cooperate) houses insulated for free under the CERT (Carbon Emissions Reduction Target) programme running out at the end of 2012.
 This should cut carbon and bills, and increase comfort too.
 In the end I think ~40 homes took this up.

-Early in July I did some fact-checking to see if my assumptions about CERT and funding for this sort of project were at least in part right, ie that there was a pot of money to be used, that the scheme ended soon, and that we could get the loft insulation done without costing the owner a penny.
+Early in July I did some fact-checking to see if my assumptions about CERT and funding for this sort of project were at least in part right.
+Was there was a pot of money to be used, that the scheme ended soon, and that we could get the loft insulation done without costing the owner a penny.

 I'm concentrating on loft insulation for simplicity ("do one job well") even though cavity-wall insulation is basically covered in the same way, because homes like mine on the estate, timber-framed, don't have a fillable cavity.
 Having said that, I won't stop the installer/surveyor suggesting cavity-wall insulation for any suitable properties that we put forward that are not like mine.

 In fact things seemed a bit better than I'd hoped according to the Energy Saving Trust whose advice line I called: